-- (v) Significant hedge accounting methods

-- a.
-Method of hedge accounting: Deferred hedge accounting is applied.

-- b.
-Hedging instruments and hedged items

-Hedging instruments: Forward exchange contracts and currency options.

-Hedged items: Monetary claims and monetary liabilities denominated in foreign currencies, and forecasted transactions denominated in foreign currencies.

-- c.
-Hedging policy: The Company engages in hedge transactions for the purpose of avoiding exchange fluctuation risk arising from monetary claims and monetary liabilities denominated in foreign currencies, etc. - d.
-Method of evaluating hedging effectiveness: With regard to forward exchange contracts and currency options, a judgment on hedging effectiveness is omitted as an important condition regarding hedging instruments and items hedged are the same, and they are considered to be able to completely offset exchange fluctuations or they are based on future forecasted transactions with a very high likelihood of being exercised. - (vi) Other significant matters as the basis for the preparation of the consolidated financial statements
+- A. Method of hedge accounting: Deferred hedge accounting is applied. - B. Hedging instruments and hedged items - Hedging instruments: Forward exchange contracts and currency options. - Hedged items: Monetary claims and monetary liabilities denominated in foreign currencies, and forecasted transactions denominated in foreign currencies. - C. Hedging policy: The Company engages in hedge transactions for the purpose of avoiding exchange fluctuation risk arising from monetary claims and monetary liabilities denominated in foreign currencies, etc. - D. Method of evaluating hedging effectiveness: With regard to forward exchange contracts and currency options, a judgment on hedging effectiveness is omitted as an important condition while regarding hedging instruments and items hedged are the same, and they are considered to be able to completely offset exchange fluctuations or they are based on future forecasted transactions with a very high likelihood of being exercised. - VI.
+Other significant matters as the basis for the preparation of the consolidated financial statements Basis for recording retirement benefit asset and liability on the estimated amount of retirement benefit obligations less the amount of pension assets at the end of current fiscal year.
+If the amount of pension assets exceeds the amount of retirement benefit obligations, it is recorded as retirement benefit asset.